eygul/erensblog/README.md

     ```
     py manage.py createsuperuser
     ```
 - Congratulations!
-Now you can run your local server the use the app locally by using the following command (for Windows):
+Now you can run your local server to use the app locally by using the following command (for Windows):

   ```
   py manage.py  createsuperuser